liqvidjs/liqvidjs.org/content/guide/overview.md

 * The best way to get started is to clone <a href="https://github.com/ysulyma/rp-tutorial">rp-tutorial</a>

-* If you want to use this for mathematical content, you should also watch the [math tutorial](/math/) and clone [rp-tutorial-math](https://github.com/ysulyma/rp-tutorial-math)
+* If you want to use this for mathematical/scientific content, you should also watch the [math tutorial](/math/) and clone [rp-tutorial-math](https://github.com/ysulyma/rp-tutorial-math)

 ## Phases of development